 Those who follow the U.S. auto industry remember all too well … Read More ➡

-On March 24, Jay Roy, former secretary-treasurer of Sheet Metal, Air, Rail and Transportation Workers (SMART) Local 1245 – Transportation Division, pleaded guilty in U.S. District Court for the Northern District of Georgia to one count of embezzlement in the amount of $2,125 from the Atlanta-based union.
-He also agreed to make restitution in the much larger sum of $101,019.
-The guilty plea follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 7, Jay Roy, former secretary-treasurer of Sheet Metal, Air, Rail and Transportation (SMART) Local 1245 – Transportation Division, was sentenced in U.S. District Court for the Northern District of Georgia to two months in prison and two years of probation for embezzling funds from the Locust Grove, Ga.-based union, and was ordered to pay $83,417 in restitution plus a $100 special assessment.
+Roy had pleaded in March to one count of theft in the amount of $2,125, though he had stolen far more.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Sometimes the U.S. Department of Labor has to investigate its own employees for union corruption.
 That’s why Lon Sullivan is now an ex-employee.
 On June 28, Sullivan, former treasurer of American Federation of Government Employees Local 644, was sentenced in U.S. District Court for the District of Delaware to three years of probation and 200 hours of community service for wire fraud against the Baltimore union.
 He also was ordered to pay $59,809 in residual restitution, having already paid $37,000.
 Sullivan, a Delaware resident who had worked for the Occupational Safety and Health Administration, had pleaded guilty in February immediately after being charged.
 The actions follow a probe by the Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡